...

 What is the best overland shovel for off-road recovery?

 For pure recovery work in hard-packed terrain, the Krazy Beaver Shovel is the strongest option.
 Its 13-gauge tempered steel blade with serrated teeth breaks through ground that lighter shovels won’t penetrate.
-On the other hand, for snow and sand recovery, the DMOS Stealth moves more material faster due to its wider aluminum blade and 57-inch extended reach.
+The DMOS Compact Delta is a strong second choice for hard ground, with its 16-gauge carbon steel blade and three-position design letting you switch between shovel and hoe mode on the fly.

 Is a specialized off road shovel worth the money over a hardware store shovel?